psantalla/acf-field-selector-avada/readme.txt

 == Description ==

-Adds searchable dropdown selectors to Fusion Builder ACF field inputs.
-Fields are organized by group with type indicators for easy selection.
+Simplifies working with ACF fields in Avada's Fusion Builder by adding dropdown selectors with search functionality.
+Fields are organized by field groups with type indicators.

 **Features**

-* Search and filter ACF fields
+* Search and filter ACF fields by name or label
 * Grouped by field groups
 * Type indicators (text, image, repeater, etc.)
 * Support for nested fields and groups